ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-03-01-evaluation-plans.md

 title: Evaluation plans
 ---

 An evaluation plan is a roadmap for the activities and assessments you will conduct to answer your questions.
 If your evaluation plan will be used only internally, you may not need every section.
 If you are working with a partner, make sure you are both onboard with the plan.
+Knowing how you will evaluate the success of your program or service is part of the [Backwards Design process](../designing-connected-learning-services/backwards-design) you can learn about in the [Designing Connected Learning Services module](../designing-connected-learning-services).

 ## Overview and Background Information